 To receive credit for prior learning, the student must provide evidence of the quantity and quality of the learning that has been achieved.
 The nature of this documentation varies depending on the topic or skill, but generally includes certificates of completion for non-college courses in the private, government, or military sectors.
 Additionally, the student must provide documentation of course content and classroom hours.
 This information is usually available in a syllabus.
-Those interested in the evaluation of their prior learning should meet with an NPC academic advisor or the Director.
+Those interested in evaluation of prior learning should meet with an NPC academic advisor or the Dean.
 This is necessary to receive a general overview of the options and processes that may need to be followed for any individual student's situation.
-Nursing and pharmacology courses need to be preapproved by the Director if intended to substitute for NPC nursing courses.
+Nursing and pharmacology courses need to be pre-approved by the Dean if intended to substitute for NPC nursing courses.